Deborah Allen

 Deborah Allen (born Deborah Lynn Thurmond on September 30, 1953) is an American country music singer and songwriter.
-Since 1976, Allen has issued 12 albums and charted 14 singles on the Billboard Hot Country Songs chart.
+Since 1976, she has released 12 albums and charted 14 singles on the Billboard Hot Country Songs chart.
 She recorded the 1983 crossover hit "Baby I Lied", which reached No. 4 on the country chart and No. 26 on the Billboard Hot 100.
 Allen has also written No. 1 singles for herself, Janie Fricke, and John Conlee; top 5 hits for Patty Loveless and Tanya Tucker; and a top 10 hit for the Whites.